michaelmcandrew/civicrm-buildkit-docker/README-xdebug.md

 # How to use Xdebug

-Xdebug works with Linux and PhpStorm.
+Xdebug works with Ubuntu and PhpStorm.
 Thank you [@MetalArend](https://github.com/MetalArend), for figuring this out.

 ## Preparing your containers